How well do you know your ideal customer?

 Of course, no product is actually designed for a single person.
 But many of the best products feel that way because they are designed for—and marketed to—a buyer persona.

 What is a buyer persona?

-Buyer personas are usually presented as a quick summary of this demographic and psychographic information with a fake name and (stock photo) face to make it easier to recall and reference the persona in your decision-making process.
+Buyer personas are usually presented as a quick summary of demographic and psychographic information with a fake name and (stock photo) face, making it easier to recall and reference the persona in your decision-making process.

 The benefits of buyer personas

 New customer targeting tools have enabled businesses to run tailored campaigns based on an ever-growing list of various demographic and psychographic traits.

 Paid advertising now allows for an incredible degree of advanced targeting based on information like location, age, language, education level, and interests, which you can include, exclude, and layer on top of one another to show ads to a specific audience—even with a small budget and a new online store.

 Creating buyer personas helps businesses talk about their customers with more clarity and focus.
 By distilling what they know about their customer into a single person, they create a shared understanding of the real people they’re serving.

 Often, this becomes part of a business’s internal language.
 For example, a buyer persona might help a yoga company shift from “How do we reach more women who love yoga?” to the more nuanced “How do we reach more people like Evelyn?”